With Kyrie Irving As No. 1 Priority, Celtics Should Trade Marcus Smart Or Terry Rozier, Per ‘Bleacher Report’

 — Brian Windhorst (@WindhorstESPN) August 23, 2018

 The Celtics won’t have a hard time finding a trade partner for Marcus Smart and Terry Rozier.
 Both point guards can be reliable contributors as starters or members of the second unit.
 Though Smart played a major role in the Celtics’ success in the past years, keeping Rozier makes more sense for the Celtics.
-When Irving went down with a season-ending injury, Rozier has shown his capability to become a starter in the league.
-If Irving fails to remain healthy or struggle to build chemistry with Gordon Hayward, Jayson Tatum, and Jaylen Brown, the Celtics could rely on Terry Rozier to do the job.
+When Irving went down with a season-ending injury, Rozier showed his capability to become a starter in the league.
+If Irving fails to remain healthy or struggles to build chemistry with Gordon Hayward, Jayson Tatum, and Jaylen Brown, the Celtics could rely on Terry Rozier to do the job.

 As of now, it remains a mystery what the Celtics plan to do with the logjam at their backcourt.
 Expect more rumors to circulate around Boston between now and the February NBA trade deadline.